AdamSpera/configconsult/README.md

 Please replace `<your-vm-ip>` with your VM's public IP address.

+## File Structure and Cloudflare Pages Hosting

+Our application has a slightly unusual file structure due to the way we host it on Cloudflare Pages.
+Here's a brief explanation:

+- `root/index.html`: This is the entry point of our application when hosted on Cloudflare Pages.
+It uses AJAX to fetch the content of `root/templates/index.html` and replace its own content with it.
+This allows us to host the application on Cloudflare Pages in the same repository without changing the file structure.

+- `root/templates/index.html`: This is the main HTML file of our application.
+It's fetched by `root/index.html` using AJAX when the application is hosted on Cloudflare Pages.

+Please note that when running the application locally or on a VM, Flask serves `root/templates/index.html` directly, and `root/index.html` is not used.

+Next steps:
+1. Run the application locally or on a VM following the instructions in the Setup section.
+2. Test the application on Cloudflare Pages by navigating to your Cloudflare Pages URL.

 ## Contributing

 We welcome contributions!
 Please reach out to Adam Spera on LinkedIn for more details!